sanskrit/learnsanskrit.org/content/guide/compounds/the-compound-system.md

 {title The compound system}

-{dfn Compounds} {sa-opt samAsa} are words that we make by combining multiple words together.
+{dfn Compounds} {sa-opt samAsa} are combinations of multiple words.
 Usually, we combine two words at a time:

 {ex